evilsoft/crocks/src/Maybe/README.md

 Maybe a ~> (a -> b) -> Maybe b
 ```

-Used to apply transformations to values in the safely of a `Maybe`, `map` takes
+Used to apply transformations to values in the safety of a `Maybe`, `map` takes
 a function that it will lift into the context of the `Maybe` and apply to it
 the wrapped value.
-When ran on a `Just` instance, `map` will wrapped value to
+When ran on a `Just` instance, `map` will apply the wrapped
-the provided function and return the result in a new `Just` instance.
+value to the provided function and return the result in a new `Just` instance.

 ```javascript